-Interest income declined, mainly due to the reduction in funds available for investments in financial instruments as well as market price drop in Treasury Bills (by 1.5% in last quarter) and also due to the changes in the loan portfolio structure in terms of client categories (as well as by the deterioration of WAIR).
+Interest income declined, mainly due to the reduction in funds available for investments in financial instruments as well as market price drop in Treasury Bills (12M yield dropped by 2.7% within the year) and also due to the changes in the loan portfolio structure in terms of client categories (as well as by the deterioration of WAIR).
 However, this was partially compensated by the lowering of interest expenses due to decrease of deposits interest rates.